nahidhashik/bash-commands-cheatsheet/README.md

 In the above example, we used a shortcut .. to change back to the parent directory.
 This can be used several times in a single path to go up the hierarchy of parent directories.
 Of course, you can provide the entire path to the directory as well.

+# Bash Commands for File Modifications
+Working with files means modifying them in any capacity.
+Renaming, moving, creating, and deleting new files are the basic operations when working with files.
+Let's have a look at these operations using bash in this section.

+**mkdir**
+- mkdir is a command short for Make Directory.
+It creates a new directory with the specified name.

+1. user@localhost:~$ mkdir BashTutorial
+2. user@localhost:~$ ls
+3. BashTutorial Documents Pictures Videos

+**rmdir**
+- rmdir is a command for Remove Directory.
+It removes the specified directory.
+It should be noted that the directory to be removed must be empty or the terminal will throw an error.

+1. user@localhost:~$ mkdir BashTutorial
+2. user@localhost:~$ ls
+3. BashTutorial Documents Pictures Videos